KeppySoftware/OmniMIDI/README.md

 You can access the Keppy's Direct MIDI API from here: [Keppy's Direct MIDI API Documentation](https://github.com/KeppySoftware/OmniMIDI/tree/master/DeveloperContent/KDMAPI.md)<br/>
 You can also access the source code for the Windows Multimedia Wrapper here: [WinMMWRP on GitHub](https://github.com/KeppySoftware/WinMMWRP)

+## List of KDMAPI-ready applications
+Here's a list of applications that currently have *native* support for the Keppy's Direct MIDI API:
+- mmidi by Sono, the first third-party project to feature my API at all: https://sono.9net.org/prog/mmidi/

 ### Required software for it to work
 You need this software installed before attempting to run the setup:
 - [Microsoft .NET Framework 4.5.2](https://www.microsoft.com/net/download/dotnet-framework-runtime/net452)